Study Abroad - Scholarships for Study Abroad

 UMaine/USAC Scholarship - UMaine students applying to USAC programs may apply for a UMaine/USAC scholarship.
 Award amounts range from $200-$1,000.
 The application deadlines are February 20 for the summer, fall and academic year programs, and October 15 for the spring semester programs abroad.

 Baden-Württemberg Scholarship – 400 to 800 Euros monthly stipend.
 Qualified students who have been accepted to the Aalen University direct exchange program can apply for the Baden-Württemberg Scholarship.
 This exchange is primarily for business students.
 The application deadline is March 31 each year.
-Application Instructions for 2013-2014.
+Applications Instructions 2014-2015 (PDF).

 German Academic Exchange Service (DAAD) Scholarships - the goal of this program is to support study abroad in Germany and at German Universities.
 Funding available for study abroad, language studies, senior thesis research and/or internships in Germany.